ipfs-inactive/blog/README.md

 - `tags` - don't appear to be used right now, but set them anyway as we'll want to add a _see more posts like this one_ feature one day.
 - `url` - can be used to override the post URL if needed.
 - `header_image` - name of the image displayed on the [blog homepage](https://blog.ipfs.io/).
 If no image is set, a [default header image](https://raw.githubusercontent.com/ipfs/blog/blog-picture-list/static/header_images/blog-placeholder.png) is shown.
 See [Custom header image](#custom-header-image) for more details.
+- `snippet` - the short string of text that is displayed for each post on the [blog homepage](https://blog.ipfs.io).
+If no snippet is set, the first ~20 words are shown.

 We have a process for creating and reviewing content before it gets published. **Please review [PIPELINE.md](./PIPELINE.md) for the details.**